benitomartin/house-prices-pipelines/README.md

 # house-prices-pipelines

-Creation of different pipelines for the Kaggle Competition
+Creation of different pipelines for the Kaggle Competition and Practice Regression Techniques

 https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques